British Soap Award for Best Dramatic Performance

-The British Soap Award for Best Dramatic Performance is an award presented annually by the British Soap Awards.
+The British Soap Award for Best Dramatic Performance was an award presented annually by the British Soap Awards.
 From 2016 to 2019, the award was split into gendered categories; female and male.
-This was dropped in 2022 in favour of having a gender neutral category again.
+This was dropped in 2022 in favour of reintroducing it as a gender neutral category.
 The award is voted for by a panel.
 Coronation Street is the most awarded soap in the category, with ten wins, while EastEnders actress Lacey Turner has won the most, with three wins.
-The award is currently held by EastEnders actor Steve McFadden.
+The final accolade was awarded to EastEnders actor Steve McFadden.